apache/flink/docs/flinkDev/building.md

 ## Build PyFlink

-If you wish to build a pip installable PyFlink package, you need to build Flink jars first as described in [Build Flink](##Build Flink).
+If you want to build a PyFlink package that can be used for pip installation, you need to build Flink jars first, as described in [Build Flink](##Build Flink).
-Then enter the root directory of flink source code and run this command to build a sdist package:
+Then go to the root directory of flink source code and run this command to build a sdist package:

 {% highlight bash %}
 cd flink-python; python setup.py sdist
 {% endhighlight %}

-The sdist package will be found under `./flink-python/dist/` and can be used for pip installation.
+The sdist package will be found under `./flink-python/dist/`.

 ## Dependency Shading